Three (3) Essential Communication Tools Every Ergonomics Process Needs

 Transactional ergonomics is used as a one-time solution to impact one or more employees for a particular reason, such as using an assessment for onboarding, workstation setup, and injury prevention.
 Or utilizing it reactively as part of a workers’ compensation management strategy.

-The challenge with a transactional approach is that it is not always a transparent process shared throughout the organization as a strategy available to all employees.
+The challenge with a transactional approach is it is not always a transparent process shared throughout the organization as a strategy available to all employees.
 How do your employees access your ergonomics evaluation process?

 Three Essential Communication Tools